Grand Portage National Monument: History

 In 1951 the property was designated as the Grand Portage National Historic Site and opened for visitors.
 In 1958, it was designated a National Monument.
 The portage trail has also been separately designated a Minnesota State Historic Site.
-The monument's 710 acre lie entirely within the boundaries of Grand Portage Indian Reservation.
+The monument's 710 acre lie entirely within the boundaries of the Grand Portage Indian Reservation.
 The depot was reconstructed to allow celebration of the fur trade and Ojibwe lifeways.
 It was added to the National Register of Historic Places in 1966.

 Attractions and events

 The portage trail exists in much the same location and condition as in historic times.
 Visitors can hike 8.5 mi from Lake Superior to the Pigeon River.

 Volunteers and park staff at the monument dress in period attire.
 They staff the Kitchen, Great Hall, Canoe Warehouse, Ojibwe Village and Voyageur Encampment in and around the Stockade, and explain and interpret what life was like at the trading post at the turn of the 18th century.
 During the second weekend of August, the Grand Portage National Monument hosts a rendezvous re-enactment.
-At the same time, the Grand Portage Indian Reservation holds a pow wow, which attracts many Indians and visitors.
+At the same time, the Grand Portage Indian Reservation holds a pow wow, which attracts many Native American visitors.
 The Rendezvous and Pow Wow coincide with the Perseid meteor shower.

 The four corner rooms off of the Great Hall are each decorated to represent a different aspect of the fur trade, including a shareholder's bedroom, a trading post with examples of furs and goods that would have been exchanged, a London streetscape with finished goods made from the furs that came through Grand Portage, and a hatter's shop showing the steps of turning beaver pelts into fine felt hats.